MusicViking/MusicViking.github.io/index.md

 <div> <!--Personal Projects-->
     <h2>PERSONAL PROJECTS</h2>
-    ⊙ <strong><em>Optimization Techniques Calculator</em></strong> <br>
+    ⊙ <strong><em>Optimizer</em></strong> <br>
-    <p style="font-size: 13px">A Python based calculator for both single and multi variable optimisation techniques such as Fibonacci Search, Golden Section Search, Newton-Raphson, Cauchy's Steepest Descent, etc.</p>
+    <p style="font-size: 13px">A Python based calculator for both single and multi-variable optimization techniques such as Fibonacci Search, Golden Section Search, Newton-Raphson, Cauchy's Steepest Descent, etc. </p>
     ⊙ <strong><em>GPA Calculator</em></strong> <br>
     <p style="font-size: 13px">A Python based CGPA calculator.
-Works by taking a `.csv` file as input and calculates both CGPA and SGPA (on a 10-point scale) using the grades and grade points info for all the courses provided in the `.csv` file.</p>
+Works by taking a '.csv' file as input and calculates both CGPA and SGPA (on a 10-point scale) using the grades and grade points info for all the courses provided in the '.csv' file.</p>
     ⊙ <strong><em>Tax Management System</em></strong> <br>
     <p style="font-size: 13px">A fully-functional Website that helps people pay their taxes online.
 Built with HTML, CSS, JavaScript at the frontend and PHP at the backend.</p>
     ⊙ <strong><em>Movie Review Site</em></strong> <br>